WDI-SEA/notes/10-react/react-gulp-browserify/additional-gulp-tasks.md

 gulp.task('default', ['lint', 'build']);
 ```

+eslint will give you a lot of errors, because `eslint-config-airbnb` wants you to write es6 code, rather than JavaScript.

 ###Gulp with SASS

 Don't worry, SASS isn't limited to Rails.
 We can use the `gulp-sass` package to take SASS files and compile them to CSS.